GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-- Pet Detail Screen
+- Pet Details Screen

 ![w:900px](images/2022-11-13-22-00-49.png)

 ---

-- 登録画面と詳細画面もプレビューで確認してみましょう
+- Let's also preview the registration and detail screens

 ---